dionkrith/NTUA-RoboticsII/README.md

 Both projects were made by simulation in Ros/Gazebo

-Details for each project in their directories
+Details for each project in its directories